 Mountain Projects handles the money for the group.
 As the years have gone by, a few necessary expenses (like audits), have been paid, but still very little of the funding goes for such.
 The members of the JNIN Advisory Board are from area agencies, churches and appointees from the commissioners.
 The support comes from individuals in the community, churches, grants, the Town of Sylva, the County Commissioners, the Colony Club in Cashiers, etc.

 The first year the group spent about $50 per household and served about 25 families.
-This last year the group served 58 people in the homeless shelter at a cost of $33,476.68 and served 73 families with heat at a cost of $16,171.84.
+In the year 21 – 22, the group served 193 families with heat at a cost of $46,710.
 Not a lot of weatherization was done this last year because a few years back Mountain Projects received monies that paid for repairs to the homes in Jackson County.
 JNIN works closely with other helping agencies in the community like Department of Social Services, United Christian Ministries, Community Table, and Mountain Projects.

-For more information about Jackson Neighbors in Need or how to volunteer, please call 586-5561 or go to jacksonnieghborsinneed.org and click on the “Get Involved” tab.
+For more information about Jackson Neighbors in Need or how to volunteer, please call Mountain Projects at 828.586.2345.